This story was originally published and last updated .

 Finding images of an exact size with the Chrome extension.

 Use other missing search parameters

-If you want to use the other missing search filters, like Full color to remove black and white images from results, Face to only get images with faces in them, and Photo to only get proper photos and not cliparts or vectors, you need to use the advanced search site we talked about earlier.
-Again, go to google.com/advanced_image_search and you'll find those three filters in the options under colors and types.
+If you want to use the other missing search filters, like File format to find GIFs, Full color to remove black and white images from results, Face to only get images with faces in them, and Photo to only get proper photos and not cliparts or vectors, you need to use the advanced search methods we talked about earlier.
+Again, go to google.com/advanced_image_search or open the Chrome extension if you installed it, and you'll find those three filters in the options under colors, types, and file format.

 Above: Advanced image search for "apple" with faces in full color.
 Below: Results.

-We may soon see a Chrome extension that renders all of these tricks superfluous, but in the meantime, if you're used to filtering down your Google Images searches and don't want to lose any of the options, I recommend you start by bookmarking the advanced image search site.
-It'll bring you back four of the five missing parameters without you having to remember any tricks.
+If you're used to filtering down your Google Images searches and don't want to lose one or any of the options, I recommend you start by bookmarking the advanced image search site.
+It's Google's official solution and will bring you back most of the missing parameters without you having to remember any tricks.
 The only one remaining is exact size, and for that, knowing the "imagesize:" search operator seems to be the easiest solution.

 And to be clear, we don't know how long these tricks will keep on doing their job properly.
 Just like it removed the filters from the consumer-facing interface, Google could at any time shut down the URL parameters or remove the different options from its advanced search site, and we'll have no other recourse.